Dragon Lady; Josephine's Journal

 Clearly we did not share the same values.
 Truth was, I had no idea what Vincent's values were, except that he was always beating himself up over supposed sins and trivial transgressions.
 He would, I guess, be the shadow, the phantom, "coming and going like the wind," accountable to no one but himself.
 Feeling guilty, but still continuing on as always.
 It seemed bizarre that he would even consider any sort of intimacy appropriate with that attitude.
 But what "that attitude" was, what he was really thinking, I doubted I would ever know.

-would be Pamela Valentine, not Josey Lindorm.
+After my shower, some basic grooming (combing through all that long wavy hair!), and a short period of tidying, I was ready to move on.
+My clothes had disappeared with the nighttime, and I first wandered about wearing my towel.
+The loaned jumpsuit was made for a fairly curvaceous person.
+And that person would be Pamela Valentine, not Josey Lindorm.
 Even her name sounded curvier.
 Rather snug in the butt and loose in the bust, it pretty much showcased my figure flaws, although the length seemed fine.
 It would do until I found my other things.
 I hoped they were being laundered, and planned to look for them later in the day.

 The bright sun beckoned.
 To be honest, my hangover needed some fresh air and activity.
 Wine sometimes does that to me: not so much a headache, as a queasy stomach and a voracious appetite.
 Heck of a combination.
 I wandered down the central foyer looking for breakfast.